 If you turn off your Netgear router or Internet modem and power it on again before the IP address lease expires, it will most likely be issued the same IP address.

-Many clients request static IP information from thier ISP, due to having other servers or applications that require thier using which need to communicate with a fixed or "static" IP address.
+Many clients request static IP information from their ISP, due to having other servers or applications that require thier using which need to communicate with a fixed or “static” IP address.